earthlab/neon-veg/README.md

 Setup
 ================

 1. Download the Woody Plant Vegetation Structure data for your site and time period of interest.
-When downloaded from the [NEON Data Portal](http://data.neonscience.org/home), this data product is named **"NEON_struct-woody-plant.zip"** by default.
+When downloaded from the [NEON Data Portal](http://data.neonscience.org/home), this data product is named **"NEON_struct-woody-plant.zip"** by default (as of 08/03/18).
 2. Navigate to the location of the `neon-veg` project on your computer.
 3. Place the .zip veg structure data file inside the `neon-veg/data/` directory.
 4. Open the `main.R` script and edit the `data_path` and `out_dir` variables to reflect your file organization: